d453d2/nmapSummary/README.md

 # nmap_summary

-Python script that summarises a directory of nmap XML scan outputs and creates a deduped and merged summary and report (HTM,CSV,JSON).
+Python script that summarises a directory of nmap XML scan outputs and creates a deduped and merged summary and report (HTML,CSV,JSON).

 #### Usage
 ##### help